 The software design is straightforward, but the most complex of the other systems.
-Communication with other computers is implemented using UDP sockets provided by the lwIP (lightweight IP) library.
+Communication with other computers is implemented using UDP sockets provided by the IwIP (lightweight IP) library.
 When the CPU first boots, it loads the program off the SD card into memory.
-It then programs the FPGA bit stream and begins program execution after initializing most peripherals (e.g. Xilinx Ethernet).
-The application then initializes peripherals that were instantiated in the FPGA fabric (such as the ADC reader, the system monitor, and the SPI engine).
-It then configures the ADC chip and binds/connects to a variety of UDP ports for communication.
+It then programs the FPGA bit stream and begins program execution after initializing most of the hardware peripherals, such as the Xilinx Gigabit-Ethernet peripheral.
+The application is then responsible for initializing soft peripherals that were instantiated in the FPGA fabric (such as the ADC reader, the system monitor, and the SPI engine).
+It configures the ADC chip and binds/connects to a variety of UDP ports for communication.

 The software first attempts to sync onto the ping.
 Because the ping happens every two seconds, once the first ping has been found, the system can consistently find every other ping afterwards.
-To acquire initial synchronization, the code samples the hydrophones for 2.2 seconds.
-It then scans this period for the earliest start of a ping (by performing a threshold detection).
-It then calculates at what exact time the ping started and schedules sampling to begin at the next future ping.
+To acquire initial synchronization, the code samples the hydrophones for 2.1 seconds and scans the data for the earliest start of a ping (by performing a threshold detection).
+Then, it calculates at what exact time the ping started and schedules sampling to begin at the next ping.

 After sync is acquired, the software samples for approximately 250ms during the ping period.
-It then locates the ping and truncates around the start to minimize the amount of data that needs to be cross-correlated.
+It then verifies that the ping is present and truncates around the start of the ping to minimize the amount of data that needs to be cross-correlated.
 The software marks the timestamp of the ping and schedules a time that the next ping should occur at.
-Finally, the data is then cross-correlated to calculate the time of arrivals for each ping.
+Finally, the data is then cross-correlated to calculate the time of arrival delays for each ping.
 The software then transmits a variety of debug information (including all sample data, correlation calculations, and time of arrival deltas) over ethernet.
 The cycle continuously repeats until a ping is not detected in the 250ms sample period.
-If this occurs, it will try to regain sync by continuously sampling fro 2.2 seconds.
+If this occurs, the application will try to regain sync by continuously sampling for 2.1 seconds.